PedestrianDynamics/PedestrianDynamics.github.io/content/models/anticipation_velocity_model/index.md

 {{< youtube iY_mQdB0fdE >}}

-Importantly, walls do not affect the speed of agents—only their direction.
-Agents glide along walls by subtly adjusting their trajectory while preserving their intended movement as much as possible.
-This influence transitions smoothly as agents move closer to or farther from the wall, ensuring realistic and continuous behavior near boundaries.
+Walls do not affect the speed of agents, only their direction.
+Agents glide along walls by adjusting their trajectory while preserving their intended movement as much as possible.
+The wall influence changes smoothly with the distance to the wall, so behavior near boundaries stays continuous.

 ## Using the anticipation velocity model with JuPedSim
 The anticipation velocity model has also been implemented and tested using the [JuPedSim](https://github.com/PedestrianDynamics/jupedsim) software platform (`VelocityModelBuilder`).

-Following table summarize the parameters of the model and their naming.
+The following table summarizes the parameters of the model and their naming.

 | Parameter Description                     | Variable Name |
 | ----------------------------------------- | ------------- |